robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_servo_calibration/README.md

 1. A servo motor
 2. A servo tester
 3. A power supply or batteries appropriate for your servo tester
+4. A 3D model for precise calibration (optional)

+## Resources

+This repository includes a [Jupyter Notebook](servo_calibration.ipynb) that contains the code and visualizations.

+### 3D Model for Precise Calibration

+To make the calibration process easier and more precise, I have prepared a 3D model specifically designed for popular servo sizes.
+This model includes template angles at -90, -45, 0, 45, and 90 degrees, as well as a gauge that you can place on the moving outer shaft of the servo.

+By lining up the gauge with the template angles, you can get exact pulse width readings for those specific angles.
+This not only simplifies the process but also ensures that you achieve an accurate and consistent calibration across different servos.
+You can download and 3D print this model [here](LINK_TO_3D_MODEL).

 ## Steps